Cold weather payments triggered in over 400 postcodes – check if you’re eligible

 Over 600,000 households are in line for the one-off payment

-The new year is off to a chilly start, with areas across the UK being hit by freezing temperatures.
+The new year is off to a chilly start, with areas across the UK being hit by freezing temperatures reaching as low as -12C at points.

-Met Office weather warnings for snow and ice remain in place for the first week of 2026, with fears of health issues arising from the conditions.
+Met Office weather warnings for snow and ice have been in place for the first weeks of 2026, with fears of health issues arising from the conditions.
+The forecaster recorded the coldest night of winter this month, with several areas across the Scottish Highlands, Norfolk and Suffolk reaching below -10C as an icy blast hits the UK.

 To help support people during cold snaps like these, the Department for Work and Pensions (DWP) runs the cold weather payment scheme for qualifying households.
 This is a one-off payment of £25 that is triggered for every seven-day period where the temperature in an area is at or below zero degrees.

-An estimated 674,000 households across over 441 postcode areas can now expect a payment.
-These areas are split across the UK, covering northern and southern areas of England and Wales
+Nearly 700,000 households across over 451 postcode areas can now expect a payment, with these areas split across the UK, covering northern and southern areas of England and Wales.
+Since 1 November, there have been 5 days of triggers (30 Dec, 1 Jan, 2 Jan, 3 Jan and 6 Jan) due to the sub-zero temperatures experienced across the country.

-Here are the the affected postcode areas for the period of 30 December 2025 to 4 January 2026:
+Here are the affected postcode areas for the period of 30 December 2025 to 6 January 2026:

-Minister for Pensions Torsten Bell said: “As temperatures plunge, Cold Weather Payments will automatically get support directly to vulnerable households.
+Pensions minister Torsten Bell said: “As temperatures plunge, cold weather payments will automatically get support directly to vulnerable households.

 Am I eligible for a cold weather payment?